-From March to October ever year, 15 million Mexican free-tailed bats descend on Bracken Cave in Texas Hill country.
-They come to mate and raise their pups – and in the process, become the the largest colony of bats in the world.
+Each spring, millions of Mexican free-tailed bats descend on Bracken Cave in Texas Hill country to mate and raise their pups – and by late summer this is home to over 15 million bats, making it the largest colony of bats in the world.

-Located on the outskirts of San Antonio, the cave was threatened by the expansion of the city.
+Located on the northern outskirts of San Antonio, the cave was threatened by the expansion of the city.
 The Bat Conservation International organisation stepped in, purchasing the cave as well as 697 acres surrounding it.
-The bats' habitat remains untouched and visitors get to experience the phenomenal sight of millions of bats emerging from the cave to hunt for insects, every night as the sun goes down.
+The bats' habitat remains untouched and each evening the bats emerge from their cave stronghold at dusk to search for insects and, such are the numbers, they can take up to three hours to all leave.

 Samal Island in the Philippines once boasted 70 bat caves, but uncontrolled hunting by locals has seen the number of inhabited caves drop dramatically.
 One of the few exceptions is the Montfort Bat Sanctuary, the only protected cave on the island and home to the largest colony of Geoffrey’s Rousette fruit bats in the world.